SilverGekko/cs461/README.md

 Symon Ramos

 ## Project Goal
 The goal of this project is to demonstrate the feasibility of creating and using a Virtual Reality (VR) training program for HP Inc.'s industrial printer: the HP Page-Wide WebPress.
 When a customer purchases a Page-Wide WebPress, they must be flown out to an HP location that houses a WebPress to attend an intensive, week-long training seminar.
 This training program is not only time-consuming, but very expensive.
-This project aims to create a prototype VR training program to showcase the feasibility of replacing at least one of the in-person seminar days with a virtual reality program that can be shipped (a long with a VR headset) to the customer's location.
+This project aims to create a prototype VR training program to showcase the feasibility of replacing at least one of the in-person seminar days with a virtual reality program that can be shipped (along with a VR headset) to the customer's location.

 ## Installation